acou12/iris/src/lib/content/physics/momentum/momentum.md

 \vec J = \int \vec F \, dt
 $$

-To see that this represents a change in impulse, let's go back to the momentum form of Newton's Second Law:
+To see that this represents a change in momentum, let's go back to the momentum form of Newton's Second Law:

 $$
 \vec F = {d\vec p \over dt}